mkhadijeh26/Viscoelasticity-/README.md

    - Matplotlib

 2. **Data**:
-   Provide an Excel file with columns for **Frequency**, **Storage Modulus**, and **Loss Modulus**.
+   Provide an Excel file with columns for **Frequency**, **Storage-Modulus**, and **Loss-Modulus**.

 3. **Run the Script**:
-   Simply run the script with your experimental data.
-The output will show the optimized Prony series parameters and a plot of the fit compared to the experimental data.
+   Ensure that the file path in the `main()` function is correct for your system.
+Then run the script using Python.
+The output will show the optimized Prony series parameters, the number of terms used, and a plot of the fit compared to the experimental data.

 4. **Example Command**:
    ```bash
    python prony_fit.py
    ```

+## Output

+The script provides detailed output, including:
+- MAPE values for each number of Prony terms tested
+- The optimal number of Prony terms
+- The long-term modulus (E0)
+- Individual Prony series parameters (gi and τi)
+- The sum of gi values
+- A plot comparing experimental and fitted data

+## Applications

+The Prony series parameters obtained from this script are particularly useful for creating material models in finite element software like ABAQUS.
+These parameters can be directly input into ABAQUS to define viscoelastic material behavior, enabling accurate simulation of time-dependent material responses.

+## Customization

+You can customize the maximum number of Prony terms by modifying the `No_Prony` variable at the beginning of the script.
+This allows you to adjust the complexity of the fit based on your specific material and data requirements.